-Narenjestan Garden or Qavam House in Shiraz is one of the most beautiful and praised gardens one will love to visit.
-Qavam House was built during Qajar period in late 19th century.
-At that time, Qavam family was among the political figures of Shiraz and Qavam House was the residential place of Qavam family and the office for their administration.
+Narenjestan Garden or Qavam House in Shiraz is one of the most beautiful and praised Persian gardens one will love to visit.
+Qavam House was built during the Qajar period in the late 19th century.
+At that time, the Qavam family was among the political figures of Shiraz, and Qavam House was the residential place of the Qavam family and the office for their administration.
 Since the garden has an abundance of sour orange trees, people call it Narenjestan or the orange garden as well.
-Today, Narenjestan-e Qavam house and museum is open to the public and it is one of the main attractions of Shiraz that hosts many tourists who travel to Iran.
+Today, the Narenjestan museum is open to the public and it is one of the main attractions of Shiraz that hosts many tourists who travel to Iran.

 Narenjestan complex is divided into south and north sections.
-Narenjestan monument as the most picturesque part of the garden catches visitors’ eyes as soon as they take a step forward within the garden.
-The monument has an elaborate architecture embellished with various Persian arts such as paintings, stucco, wood carving, stone carving, tile work, and mirror work.
+Narenjestan monument, the most picturesque part of the garden catches visitors’ eyes as soon as they take a step forward within the garden.
+The monument has elaborate architecture embellished with various Persian arts such as paintings, stucco, wood carving, stone carving, tile work, and mirror work.
 It has a magnificent iwan or porch with 2 stone columns.
 The porch has fabulous decorations on its ceiling and walls.
-On both sided of the porch, there are symmetrical decorated rooms as well.
+On both sides of the porch, there are symmetrical decorated rooms as well.

 The basement of the monument displays a variety of colorful glasses.
-It was designed and built elaborately to provide a cool atmosphere throughout the hot summer days of Shiraz; however, today it has been turned into Narenjestan museum and currently it is one of the most prominent regional and national museums of Iran.
+It was designed and built elaborately to provide a cool atmosphere throughout the hot summer days of Shiraz; however, today, it has been turned into the Narenjestan museum, and currently, it is one of the most prominent regional and national museums in Iran.
 About Forty years ago, Narenjestan Garden was handed over to Shiraz University and subsequently was turned into the center for Asian studies.
-The Asia institute was directed by Arthur Upham Pope and Richard Nelson Frye.
-With the cooperation of Persian art scholars, they established Narenjestan museum in order to display newly discovered artistic and historical pieces.
+The Asia Institute was directed by Arthur Upham Pope and Richard Nelson Frye.
+With the cooperation of Persian art scholars, they established the Narenjestan museum in order to display newly discovered artistic and historical pieces.

-Narenjestan-e-Qavam museum and garden has maintained the elegance of the 19the century lifestyle enjoyed by the upper class families in Qajar period.
+Narenjestan-e-Qavam museum and garden have maintained the elegance of the 19the century lifestyle enjoyed by the upper-class families in the Qajar period.
 It is one of the luxurious attractions of Shiraz.
-It embraces Persian arts especially stucco, traditional painting, mirrorwork, brickwork, Moaraq, stone carving, and wood carving.
+It embraces Persian arts, especially stucco, traditional painting, mirrorwork, brickwork, Moaraq, stone carving, and wood carving.
 Along with all the great Persian arts visible in the complex, the sound of birds chirping in the garden, and the shadow of sour orange trees and palm trees along the fountains all together bring peace and quiet to the tourists.
-It is quite pleasurable to have a stroll across the garden, take pictures, and admire Narenjestan elegance.
+It is quite pleasurable to have a stroll across the garden, take pictures, and admire Narenjestan’s elegance.
 Narenjestan Garden or Qavam house in Shiraz has been registered as a national heritage site and it is one of the magnificent tourist attractions that impress many national and international visitors.